Learn about snapshots

 After I restore a component, why do I get a notification that relationships have been rebuilt?

-After you restore a component, Inspire runs a background process is called Rebuild all relationships.
+After you restore a component, Inspire runs a background process called Rebuild all relationships.
 If this process isn't run, you see the following issues:

 • When you right-click a component, select Advanced, and then select Relationships, the list of referenced components isn't correct.